-The objective of DAPSA – Data Access with Privacy, Security, and Accountability: Towards Virtual Research Rooms is to analyze and try to solve tough problems related to privacy, security, and accountability in data science.
+The objective of the project DAPSA – Data Access with Privacy, Security, and Accountability is to analyze how privacy, security, and accountability challenges can be managed to increase access to data science resources by researchers and the public.

-Open source code created as part of DAPSA our Github repository:
+Open source code created as part of DAPSA include:

 • synthesize_mobility_chains: The repository contains code that analyze long mobility chains repositories (such as the location traces of an app user for several weeks) and synthesizes location traces using short-term memory networks (LSTMs), Markov Chains (MC), and variable-order Markov models